-Visit the Historic Alexandria Museum Store at The Lyceum: Alexandria's History Museum, 201 N. S. Washington Street, for great Historic Alexandria products.
+Visit the Historic Alexandria Museum Store at The Lyceum: Alexandria's History Museum, 201 S. Washington Street, for great Historic Alexandria products.
 The shop offers great gift ideas, a wide variety of Alexandria-related merchandise and the very best selections from all the Historic Alexandria museum stores.
 Your purchases support programming at Historic Alexandria's museums.
 Many items, and tickets to Historic Alexandria events, are also available online at The Alexandria Store.

 Free parking on our lot while visiting the Store and Museum.

 Witness to war and reunion, Alexandria's place in Civil War history is truly unique and to help tell the story of the City's Civil War past, the Office of Historic Alexandria is holding many special events and exhibitions throughout the Sesquicentennial, Download the new Civil War iPhone app, check out the Calendar of Events for the latest information, visit Fort Ward Museum & Historic Site, explore Alexandria's Civil Defenses of Washington by bike, and find out about the Contrabands and Freedmen's Cemetery.
 To learn about Alexandria during the Civil War, Witness to War and Reunion brings together historic resources, including First Person Accounts, that provide some insight into the War and its effect on Alexandria and its inhabitants.